-This post isn’t just an introduction to digital gardening; it’s a reflection on the fact that, unknowingly to me, there has been momentum around this, with people taking these ideas farther than I had.
-Maggie Appleton’s article on the history of digital gardening beautifully speaks to the evolution, showing how the concept has started, grown and inspired others to reimagine their personal online spaces.
+Unknowingly to me, there has been momentum around these ideas with people taking the concepts farther than I had.
+Maggie Appleton’s article on the history of digital gardening is a great deep dive into the evolution and history, showing how the concept started, grown and inspired others to reimagine their personal online spaces.

 What Is Digital Gardening?

-At its core, Digital Gardening challenges the polished, reverse-chronological model of traditional blogs.
-Instead of presenting fully-formed articles or time-stamped updates, Digital Gardens are dynamic collections of ideas — messy, interconnected, and constantly evolving.
+Digital Gardening challenges the polished, reverse chronological model of most blogs.
+Instead of posting fully-formed articles, essays or time-stamped updates - Digital Gardens are collections of ideas; messy, interconnected, and constantly evolving.
 They’re not about broadcasting finished thoughts; they’re about sharing work in progress, fostering curiosity, and encouraging exploration.

-In a Digital Garden, ideas grow over time.
+In a Digital Garden, ideas grow over time and are added to.
 Notes are linked together based on context and themes rather than publication dates, creating a web of connections that invites readers to wander and explore.
-This approach echoes the early, freewheeling days of the web, before templates and social media turned online spaces into curated, algorithm-driven feeds.
+This reminds me a lot of the early web, where every web site was different before templates and social media turned online spaces into cookie cutter curated, algorithm-driven feeds.

 My Blog as a Digital Garden (Before I Knew What It Was)

-Looking back, I realize my blog has always been a bit unconventional.
-I’ve always known it was unconventional in this way; I just didn’t know what to call it.
-I’ve never been interested in creating a polished, magazine-style website where each post stands alone as a final product.
-Instead, I’ve used my blog as a place to:
+Looking back, I realize my blog has always been a bit unconventional in this way; I just didn’t know what to call it.
+I’ve never been interested in creating a perfect and polished website where each post stands alone as a final product.
+Instead, I wanted my blog to be a space to:

-- Share ideas that are still in development, knowing I’ll revisit and refine them later.
+- Share ideas that are still in development, knowing I’ll come back and improve or add to them later.

-- Link posts together based on themes, letting readers follow the threads of my thought process.
+- Link posts together based on themes, letting people follow the threads.

-- Embrace imperfection, allowing my blog to evolve with me rather than feeling like a static portfolio.
+- Embrace imperfection, allowing the blog to evolve with me rather than feeling like a static portfolio.

 The Unexpected Connection